 Food supplementation in children with moderate acute malnutrition

-Moderate acute malnutrition in children is defined as a weight-for-height between -3 and -2 z-scores of the median of the WHO child growth standards without oedema.
-Globally, about 40 million preschool-age children are moderately acutely malnourished.
+Moderate acute malnutrition in children is defined as a weight-for-height between -3 and -2 Z-scores of the of the WHO Child Growth Standards median, without oedema.
+Globally, an estimated 40 million preschool-age children are moderately acutely malnourished.

 The dietary management of children with moderate acute malnutrition is based on the optimal use of locally available foods to improve nutritional status and prevent severe acute malnutrition.
 In situations of food shortage, or where some nutrients are not sufficiently available through local foods, supplementary foods have been used to treat children with moderate acute malnutrition.